-CS provides focused, time-limited outpatient individual and group psychotherapy, crisis counseling, and community outreach services to the students of PSU.
+CS provides focused, time-limited outpatient individual and group psychotherapy, crisis counseling, community outreach and psychological assessment services to the students of PSU.
 CS is staffed by psychologists, social workers, and psychiatrists.
-Other members of the team include psychology practicum students, and master's students in clinical social work and counselor education (we sometimes have a psychiatry resident too).
+Other members of the team include psychology practicum students, and master's students in clinical social work and counselor education as well as psychology practicum students who do psychological assessment (we sometimes have a psychiatry resident too).
 CS provides an opportunity for residents to practice in a rich environment that values a variety of disciplines and theoretical perspectives.